Vanessa22400/car_insurance_claims_prediction/README.md

-# Car Insurance Claim Prediction — Single Feature Logistic Models
+# Car Insurance Claim Prediction

 ### Project Overview

-Insurance companies need to estimate risk correctly in order to price their products well.
+Insurance companies need to estimate risk correctly in order to price their products well and prevent financial losses.

-In this project, the insurance company **On the Road Insurance** asked for a simple machine learning solution to help them identify which single feature is the best predictor of whether a customer will make a claim during the policy period.
+In this project, I built 2 baseline machine learning models to predict whether a customer will file an insurance claim during the policy period of an insurance company.

-Because the company does not have much experience with machine learning or deployment, **the goal was**:
-> to build one logistic regression model for each feature, compare the results, and select the feature that gives the highest accuracy.
+The final objective was:

+**Compare Logistic Regression and Random Forest to identify which model performs better for this classification task.**

-This repository includes the data analysis, data cleaning steps, model creation, and final results.
+This repository includes the full pipeline: exploration, preprocessing, encoding, model training, and evaluation.

+---

-### Dataset
+## Dataset

 The dataset contains 10,000 customers and several features about: